✓ Updated May 2026

 Sunrise Kayak on the Glassy Lake

-activityRent a kayak before dawn and paddle out onto the impossibly still waters of Lake Atitlan as the sun begins to paint the volcanoes in hues of orange and pink.
-The silence is profound, broken only by the gentle dip of your paddle, offering a truly meditative start to the day with unparalleled views.
+activityRent a kayak before dawn and paddle out onto the tranquil waters as the sun begins to paint the volcanoes surrounding Lake Atitlan in hues of orange and pink.
+The stillness of the morning, broken only by the gentle lapping of water, offers a profound connection with nature's grandeur.

 Best time: Nov-Apr